ntop/ntopng/doc/README.geolocation.md

   ntopng-data
 ```

-This occurs usually on debian because the dependencies have changed on the `ntopng-data` you have installed so that a the package `geoipupdate` must be installed to perform the upgrade.
+This occurs usually on debian because the dependencies have changed on the `ntopng-data` you have installed so that a the package `geoipupdate` from MaxMind must be installed to perform the upgrade.
 If this case, to resolve it suffices to run

 ```
 sudo apt-get --with-new-pkgs upgrade